Amandla Stenberg's Interracial Nazi Love Story Movie Sparks Backlash on Twitter

 Fans are not happy about Amandla Stenberg's latest film.

-The 20-year-old actress recently stared in Where Hands Touch, a war romance drama about an interracial teenager in Nazi Germany who falls in love with a member of the Hitler Youth.
+The 20-year-old actress recently starred in Where Hands Touch, a war romance drama about an interracial teenager in Nazi Germany who falls in love with a member of the Hitler Youth.

 The movie, written and directed by Belle and A United Kingdom director Amma Asante, was released in September and was rated 45 percent on Rotten Tomatoes.